Agency Traffic Manager: Key Roles and Responsibilities

 Having tracked time doesn’t only help with hiring.
 Real-time data that comes from time regularly tracked time on services, plus having your overhead costs and other expenses calculated into your profitability metrics all help management navigate further on.
 You’ll know when you need to charge more, increase budgets, or offer discounts to clients and use historical data to improve agency operations management in the future.

-Again, depending on the size and type of agency you’re working at, operations management activities will vary.
+Again, depending on the size and type of your company, operations management activities will vary.
 Similarly, key pain points and challenges are different from agency to agency, but we’ve covered the three common ones, nevertheless.

 I do administration for projects and also resource planning.
 I’m really a fan of lists and having an overview as a planner because you’re really busy with making a puzzle and Productive—it really helps me to make that puzzle.
 It makes it a joy to plan.

 Most agency traffic managers that work in digital agencies will have a background in business economics, marketing, advertising, or similar communication-related fields.
-What’s even more important, though, is the skillset that traffic managers need to have to successfully handle project delivery.
+What’s even more important, though, is the skill set that a manager needs to successfully handle project delivery.

 The key skills that an agency traffic manager needs to have are: